Posted on

 First, it’s important to understand how dogs normally keep cool.
 Humans produce sweat to regulate their body temperature.
 Did you know dogs produce sweat only from their paws?
 The main ways dogs keep cool are by panting, direct contact with a cool surface, and drinking water.

 Dogs are naturally pretty good at taking care of themselves.
-Their fur coat keeps them warm in the winter but it’s also a very good natural sunscreen, stops their skin from drying out and helps keeps their body temperature down.
+Their fur coat keeps them warm in the winter but it’s also a very good natural sunscreen, stops their skin from drying out and helps keep their body temperature down.
 When the temperatures begin to rise, you might need to lend a helping hand to keep our canine friends cool.

-Skin Problems
+Protecting Against Skin Problems

 No one likes the idea of walking around in the hot sun with a fur coat on.
 Our instinct might be to cut or even shave our dog’s coat to help them keep cool.
 Remember though, your dog’s fur protects them from the sun and stops their skin from drying out, so keep them clipped but don’t go too close to the skin.
 Just like humans, dogs can get skin cancer, so keep an eye on exposed areas such as their noses and the tips of their ears – and use a good vet-approved pet sunscreen for extra protection.
 Dogs with short, light-colored fur are especially prone to sunburn.

-If your Service Dog or ESA has shaggy fur on their paws, keep this a little longer than the rest of their coat as it will protect their paws from the sun.
+If your Service Dog has shaggy fur on their paws, keep this a little longer than the rest of their coat as it will protect their paws from the sun.
 Keep their coat clean and well brushed.

-Dehydration and Breathing
+Preventing Dehydration and Overheating

 You may notice when a dog is really hot their tongue swells, increasing its surface area and helping them to cool down faster, as it pants.
 If the panting starts to sound labored or they start to gag, it’s time to get your dog into the shade and give them water and a rest so they can recover.
 If you have any doubts, seek the advice of a vet as soon as possible.